Holidays abroad have been back for a while, but are you still wondering what the COVID vaccine rollout means for your travel insurance?

 If you’re medically exempt from having the COVID vaccination, you can also be covered on our policies.

-If you declined any doses of the vaccination through personal preference, or haven’t been able to have a dose you’ve been offered, you won’t be covered for any COVID-related claims.
+If you declined any doses of the vaccination through personal preference, or haven’t had a dose that you’ve been offered, you won’t be covered for any COVID-related claims.

 Travel insurance policies are not equal.
 Levels of cover can vary according to the insurer, so it’s important to check the individual policy details, particularly the exclusions.